How to overlay images on iPhone

 It’s a little surprising that this feature is buried into the Shortcuts app rather than being an inbuilt function of the Share Sheet, especially as shortcuts do sometimes inexplicably malfunction, making for a much less smooth user experience than what Apple’s inbuilt operating system features provide.
 Still, it’s better to have it in some form than not at all.

-If you still prefer using a computer to edit or are using one of the best cameras instead of your iPhone, why not check out our guide to the best free photo editors for PC and Mac, or read up on how to edit images in Google Photos
+If you still prefer using a computer to edit or are using one of the best cameras instead of your iPhone, why not check out our guide to the best free photo editors for PC and Mac, or read up on how to edit images in Google Photos?

 Josephine Watson (@JosieWatson) is TechRadar's Managing Editor - Lifestyle.
-Josephine has previously written on a variety of topics, from pop culture to gaming and even the energy industry, joining TechRadar to support general site management.
-She is a smart home nerd, as well as an advocate for internet safety and education, and has also made a point of using her position to fight for progression in the treatment of diversity and inclusion, mental health, and neurodiversity in corporate settings.
-Generally, you'll find her watching Disney movies, playing on her Switch, or showing people pictures of her cats, Mr. Smith and Heady.
+Josephine is an award-winning journalist (PPA 30 under 30 2024), having previously written on a variety of topics, from pop culture to gaming and even the energy industry, joining TechRadar to support general site management.
+She is a smart home nerd, champion of TechRadar's sustainability efforts as well and an advocate for internet safety and education.
+She has used her position to fight for progressive approaches towards diversity and inclusion, mental health, and neurodiversity in corporate settings.
+Generally, you'll find her fiddling with her smart home setup, watching Disney movies, playing on her Switch, or rewatching the extended edition of Lord of the Rings... again.